 "Sharing in their fragility, the characters Storey depicts are aware they stand on the edge, but they are aware too that we who look on them are also fragile.
 The blurred faces gaze out as if to ask if we who exist now have forgotten those who went before and if we believe our experiences today are really unique; the couples trapped in tension stand as a mirror to all relationships, while the most haunting characters come as associates of Ebenezer's ghosts, ready to awaken us to who we truly are."

-"My paintings are about people – people rescued from my subconscious mind.
-Often it feels like these people choose me and then won't let go until they're completely resolved in oils.
+"My paintings are about people – people 'glimpsed' from my subconscious mind.
+It often feels as if these people have chosen me and then won't let go.

 Wherever possible I paint using my fingers, palette knives and rags instead of brushes, I achieve a much more expressive result and find I can create a fuller range of tones, colours, textures and lines working this way."